Keyword Research

 THE KEYWORD RESEARCH MASTER GUIDE

-1. Understanding seed keywords
+1. Understanding Seed Keywords

 We call them “seed” keywords because all your other keywords grow out of them.
 Finding the right seed keywords will absolutely make or break your entire keyword research strategy.

-What do you think you want to rank for?What do you already rank for?What do your competitors rank for?
+• What do you think you want to rank for?

 After this, you validate your answers with data to find the absolute best seeds.

 The cool thing about seed keywords is this: they grow more seeds!
-Once you find the right seeds, you can reiterate the process again and again to grow a complete keyword strategy for an entire site, even one that’s thousands of pages.
+Once you find the right seeds, you can repeat the process again and again to grow a complete keyword strategy for an entire site, even one that’s thousands of pages.

 This is where the rubber hits the road.
-Here you expand your seed keywords into complete lists.
+Here, you expand your seed keywords into complete lists.
 These lists support multiple pages and topics, and can even grow more seeds.

-3. Prioritizing keywords
+3. Prioritizing Keywords

 Nearly any old keyword tool can give you lists of hundreds or thousands of keywords.
 The secret to success is knowing which keywords to prioritize and pursue.